 Some of these ways include, paid surveys, watching videos, cash offers and surfing the web.

-The best ways to earn from Swagbucks, take the least effort.
+The best ways to earn from Swagbucks take the least effort – in my opinion.

 This includes, searching the internet via their search engine and using their cashback offers.